-2. Key Stage Three summary (Year 7 and Year 8)
+2. Key Stage Three summary

 The purpose of the KS3 curriculum is to broaden students' knowledge and experience of Drama both as a tool to develop themselves as rounded individuals and as part of the fabric of society.
-By the end of Year 8, students will have undertaken a practical approach to the study of Shakespeare and experienced several of his major works increasing their awareness of the literary canon.
-They experience the work of the National Theatre and interpreted, analysed and evaluated a full play.
+By the end of Year 8, students will have undertaken a practical approach to the study of Shakespeare and explored the development of theatre through the ages.
 Through various practical approaches, they apply performance skills including exploring the use of voice and movement to interpret character; understanding stagecraft; character research and development and individual creativity.
 Alongside their creative skills in the subject, students also grow in self-confidence and learn team-building and problem-solving techniques.

-Students use a variety of vehicles to explore physical and vocal expression including silent movies, Shakespeare, Kneehigh's Hansel and Gretel and Frantic Assembly throughout their two years of study.
+Students use a variety of vehicles to explore physical and vocal expression including silent movies, Shakespeare, History of Theatre, Radio Plays, Commedia Dell'Arte and Musical Theatre throughout their two years of study.
 They build their skills incrementally and revisit regularly throughout.
 Students are assessed through half-termly performance and self-reflection exercises to check their recall of knowledge and development of key skills.